LelouBil/AmongUsMumbleLink/README.md

 # AmongUs Mumble Link

+CURRENTLY DOES NOT WORK WITH LATEST AMONG US

+I'm waiting for the release of MelonLoader v0.3 with 32 bit apps support and will rework this as a mod.

 Small program that gets the player's position and feeds it to Mumble for positional audio.

 ## How to use